Feeds:

 The Day the Earth Stood Still

-Hilter may have been gone but there were plenty of worries beyond wondering how Jerry Mathers was going to break in his baseball glove on Leave it to Beaver.
+Hitler may have been gone but there were plenty of worries beyond wondering how Jerry Mathers was going to break in his baseball glove on Leave it to Beaver.
 (The Korean War, Soviets, the Bomb, communists, etc.)

 And then into the 60s President John F. Kennedy was assassinated, Bobby Kennedy and Martin Luther King, Jr were shot and killed, there were riots in Chicago, L.A. and other cities.
 Viet Nam War.
-And if things werem’t bad enough TIME Magazine’s cover on April 8, 1966 asked, “Is God Dead?”
+And if things weren’t bad enough TIME Magazine’s cover on April 8, 1966 asked, “Is God Dead?”

 Some of the more well known movies of the 60s were: